United Nations Security Council Resolution 1559: Lebanese political debate

 The question of compliance with Resolution 1559 is a prominent matter in Lebanese politics.
-Prime Minister Fouad Siniora has stated that the government considers Hezbollah arms to be a domestic affair and that stated policy should reassure Hezbollah that the government will protect its military wing.
+Former PM Fouad Siniora stated in January 2006 that the Lebanese government considered the armament of Hezbollah to be a domestic affair which, in his opinion, should reassure Hezbollah that the government will protect its military wing.

 Druze leader MP Walid Jumblatt has repeatedly insisted that he objects to the disarmament of Hezbollah, according to the international resolution, describing the party as a "resistance group" and not a militia.
 He engaged in an electoral alliance with Hezbollah during the 2005 parliamentary election, with one of the titles of the alliance being "The Protection of the Resistance," but is now calling on Hezbollah to be integrated into the Lebanese Army and hand in its weapons over to the government.

 Siniora has more stated on 20 July 2006 that "the continued presence of Israeli occupation of Lebanese lands in the Shebaa Farms region is what contributes to the presence of Hezbollah weapons.
 The international community must help us in (getting) an Israeli withdrawal from Shebaa Farms so we can solve the problem of Hezbollah's arms."

+Critics have said that the existence of Hezbollah, is a violation of UN security council resolution 1559, which was adopted in 2004 since it called for all militias in Lebanon, including Hezbollah to disband.
+Part of the mandate of UNFIL which has operated in Lebanon since 1978 mission in Lebanon is to disarm Hezbollah.